NCKSecurity/nckgg/README.md

 About me

-I am currently a collaborator at Umbrella and Scanit, I develop software dedicated to the protection of applications and projects.

-In December 2024 you will be able to appreciate the projects that I have worked on since it is the launch date.
+I am currently a collaborator at Umbrella and Scanit, I develop software dedicated to the protection of applications and projects, In December 2024 you will be able to appreciate the projects that I have worked on since it is the launch date.

 Thank you for visiting my profile.